 My field work would not have come together if it was not for my fellow biophile, Adam Hess and my enthusiastic cousin Kayla Gallentine.

+I want to acknowledge the WA Dept. of Fish and Wildlife Ellensburg office for inspiring me to work in streams especially Tim Webster for being a great leader and Trenton DeBoer for allowing me to borrow dissolved oxygen probes that made my life easier.

 The most important person I would like to recognize is my wife Kylene, who is always supportive and encouraging of me.
 I would also like to thank my daughter Aniah, for the joy she brings to me, and my little one on the way, for reminding me to move forward.
 Nothing I have done, would of course be possible, without my Mom and Dad.